 The UN Foundation operates through a Relationship Agreement with the United Nations, which was last renewed in 2014.
-The UN Foundation and the United Nations first entered into a Relationship Agreement in 1998, when the UN Foundation was established.
+The UN Foundation and the United Nations first entered into a Relationship Agreement in 1998, when the UN Foundation was established as an independent charitable organization to support the UN and UN causes in multiple ways.
 In addition to the most recent renewal, the agreement was also renewed in 2007.

 It provides that:

-- The United Nations acknowledges the successful and important support that the Foundation has provided to the UN since 1998, which has resulted in the Foundation becoming the premier charitable relationship of the United Nations.
+- The United Nations acknowledges the successful and important support that the Foundation has provided to the UN since 1998.

 - The United Nations and the Foundation agree to coordinate their activities as much as possible in meeting the objectives of their agreement.